eikopf/impc/README.md

 cargo install --git https://github.com/eikopf/impc.git
 ```

 With `impc` installed, run `impc --help` and `impc run --help` for the specific details of its usage.
-To run an IMP program, you can use the `impc run <filename>` command and optionally select a particular backend with the `--backend` option.
-You can also provide explicit bindings with the `--let` option if you want to avoid the interactive prompt stage.
+To run an IMP program, you can use the `impc run <filename>` command and optionally provide explicit bindings with the `--let` option if you want to avoid the interactive prompt stage.

 ## IMP
 IMP is, largely speaking, a _deeply_ uninteresting language; its entire grammar can be given in a single 30-line ANTLR4 `.g4` file (see below), and its semantics are incredibly simple.